Changing your home address isn’t simple. If you’re looking for the final answer to, “How to change my address,” then you’ve come to the right place.

-This one is kind of a given, but you still need to make sure they are a top priority.
-Even if you’re keeping the same job, your employer needs to have the correct address on record.
-So even if you’re staying in the same apartment, let them know.
+This one is a given but make them a priority.
+If you’re keeping the same job, your employer needs to have your correct address.

-The DMV can be quite a hassle to deal with.
-But they need to know before nearly anyone else that you are making an address change.
+The DMV isn’t fun.
+They need to know you are changing addresses.
 They will update your ID and the info they have will circulate in the judicial system.

-You will have to bring proof of residency to make this change, so make sure that you have something important mailed to your new address before going to the DMV.
-You’ll also need your current ID.
+You will need to bring proof of residency, so make sure you have an official utility bill mailed to your new address before you You’ll also need your ID.

 The site for the DMV varies depending on your state.
-Just make sure the website ends in .gov before giving them any information.
+Make sure the website ends in .gov before giving them any information.

-If you don’t receive social security or medicare, you can leave this one out.
-Your social security card doesn’t have an address on it after all.
-However, if you do receive these benefits, you’ll have to let them know so you can keep receiving them.
+If you don’t receive social security or Medicare, you can leave this one out.
+Your social security card doesn’t have an address on it.
+However, if you do receive benefits, you’ll have to let them know so you can keep receiving them.

 Gas, Water, Electric

-These companies will need to know that a new owner will be in the residence.
-Or, if you’re going to leave the house unattended, you can have them temporarily shut off.
-Or, possibly have your bills sent to your new home.
+These companies will need to know a new owner will be in the residence.
+Or, if you’re going to leave the house unattended, you can have them shut off.
+Or, have your bills sent to your new home.